tgriffabenitez/sensor-collector/README.md

 ## Scripts

-With the following script, you can send sensor data to the `sensor-collector` microservice.
+With the following script, you can send sensor data to the `sensor-collector` microservice via HTTP POST.
 Make sure the microservice is running before executing the script, and ensure that the requests library is installed.

 ```python
 import requests